brokenhandsio/s3-website-pr-action/README.md

 # Usage 📝

-See [s3-website-pr-action-example](https://github.com/danburtenshaw/s3-website-pr-action-example) for an example application using [create-react-app](https://github.com/facebook/create-react-app).
+See [Vapor's Website](https://github.com/vapor/wesbite) for an example application using this action.

 ## PR opened or updated: